 Our mission is to provide a human-based science education to a set of diverse, qualified and motivated undergraduate students in an inclusive community using clinical perspectives to develop critical thinking, teamwork and communication skills.
-We offer expert faculty that are approachable and committed to preparing students for an assortment of careers in healthcare and the biomedical sciences.
+We offer expert faculty and staff who are approachable and committed to preparing students for an assortment of careers in healthcare and the biomedical sciences.